 1. Kiran Mazumdar Shaw

-As we discussed in the introductory part as an example, Kiran Mazumdar Shaw is a business tycoon and a successful entrepreneur.
+As we discussed in the introductory part as an example, Kiran Mazumdar Shaw is a business tycoon and a successful women entrepreneurs in india.
 She was born in Bangalore.
 She graduated from the Mount Carmel College of Bangalore University and got her specialisation in zoology.
 After her graduation, she moved to Melbourne University and completed her post graduate degree.